-Mileage is paid per mile by each respective Healthwatch group that you are signed up with as a volunteer - milage is paid at a set rate per mile (see page 30).
-Mileage and/or public transport fares will be covered within the area(s) of the specific volunteering project (this could cover Bath & NE Somerset, Swindon or Wiltshire).
+Mileage is paid at The Care Forum's set rate per mile.
+Mileage and/or public transport fares will be covered within the area(s) of the specific volunteering project (this could cover Bath & NE Somerset, Bristol, North Somerset, Somerset and South Gloucestershire).
 The allowable travel expenses for each project will be specified prior to volunteer recruitment.

 Public transport fares (but not car mileage) are paid for journeys undertaken outside the agreed area(s) of the specific volunteering project.
-It is the volunteer's responsibility to keep an accurate record of their mileage or to keep receipts for public transport fares when undertaking voluntary work for a BSW Healthwatch group.
+It is the volunteer's responsibility to keep an accurate record of their mileage or to keep receipts for public transport fares when undertaking voluntary work for The Care Forum.

 Volunteers using their own car must have told their insurance company that they intend to use their car in a voluntary capacity and include the 'occasional business use' clause in their policy.
 Premiums should not be increased if the company is informed that the volunteer's driving is not for profit and that only expenses will be paid.
-Volunteers should include and maintain in their policy of insurance a clause indemnifying Healthwatch BSW against all third party claims, including those concerning passengers.
-The present mileage allowance paid by Healthwatch BSW for authorised travel in a private vehicle has been set to include any charge for the clause 'occasional business use' insurance cover.
+Volunteers should include and maintain in their policy of insurance a clause indemnifying TCF against all third party claims, including those concerning passengers.
+The present mileage allowance paid by TCF for authorised travel in a private vehicle has been set to include any charge for the clause 'occasional business use' insurance cover.

-• Public transport
+Public transport